-Your urine contains minerals, salts, and other substances that generally stay dissolved, but when your urine is too concentrated, these substances crystalize and form stones.
+Your urine contains minerals, salts, and other substances that generally stay dissolved.
+However, when your urine is too concentrated, these substances can crystalize and form stones.
 Over time, the stones enlarge, causing extreme pain as they travel through your urinary tract or cause an obstruction.
 Currently, there is no guaranteed way to ensure you never experience a kidney stone.
 However, our experienced urologists can help you develop lifestyle changes that decrease your risk for certain stones as much as possible.

-Calcium stones account for 80% of all kidney stones.
+Calcium stones account for 80% of all kidney stones in patients.
 Most consist of calcium oxalate, but you can also develop calcium phosphate stones.

 Uric acid stones represent 5-10% of all stones present in patients.
 They typically develop in people who don’t drink enough fluids or who have very acidic urine.
-Your risk for uric acid stones increases if you follow a high-protein diet, have high blood sugar, or certain genetic factors.
+Your risk for uric acid stones increases if you:

 Struvite stones often develop after a urinary tract infection.
 They often grow quickly and cause sudden pain without warning signs.

 These kidney stones form due to a hereditary disorder that makes the kidneys excrete excessive amino acids.

 Kidney stones seldom cause symptoms while they remain in the kidney.
 Unfortunately, this makes it challenging to spot them before they begin to be passed.
 When they move into the ureter and start to travel to the bladder, you can experience a range of symptoms, including: